JamesSkemp/words/content/post/review-playstation-3-ex-02-next-gen-bluetooth-headset-with-faceplates.md

 +++
-title = "Review: PlayStation 3 EX-02 Next Gen Bluetooth Headset with Faceplates" summary = "The following is a review of the PlayStation 3 EX-02 Next Gen Bluetooth Headset with Faceplates, which I received as part of the Amazon Vine program." draft = false comments = true date = "2014-02-02T19:43:31-06:00"
+title = "Review: PlayStation 3 EX-02 Next Gen Bluetooth Headset with Faceplates" description = "The following is a review of the PlayStation 3 EX-02 Next Gen Bluetooth Headset with Faceplates, which I received as part of the Amazon Vine program." draft = false comments = true date = "2014-02-02T19:43:31-06:00"